 Your navigation bar is one of the most important parts of your website — that’s because it provides users with a roadmap of the most important pages you provide.
 Not only that, but a well-designed UX navigation bar will also showcase the products and services you offer.
-So, what are UX navigation best practices in 2021?
+So, what are UX navigation best practices?

 On this page, we’ll talk about: